jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: An ostrich’s eye is bigger than its brain.
+⚡<!-- FUNFACT --> Fun fact: There are 318,979,564,000 possible combinations of the first four moves in Chess.

 </div>